This article serves as an overview of the many excellent fishing spots in Chelan and Douglas counties.

 This pond is part of the Rock Island Ponds complex which borders the town of Rock Island off of Highway state route 28.

-Pit pond is about 3 acres and offers year -ound fishing in the Rock Island Pond complex.
+Pit Pond is about 3 acres and offers year-round fishing in the Rock Island Pond complex.

 About 4,000 catchable rainbow trout are planted between March and April, along with about 100 very large triploid rainbows stocked at the same time.

 Unlike other ponds in the complex, this small water is only open to juveniles (under 15 years of age), seniors, and anglers with a disability who possess a designated harvester companion card.

 The majority of the shoreline on this small pond is easily accessible for young anglers.